The $G$-equivariant Kazdan--Warner problem: Proof of Theorem

+\emph{Cat.\,2 $\Rightarrow\mathscr Z^G$.} $f\equiv0$ uses the zero-scalar metric; $f$ negative somewhere uses the Lemma \ref{lem:realization} with $C=-1$.
+Conversely, a realized $f\ge0$ which is not identically zero would force Cat.\,1 (Proposition~\ref{thm:invariantkazdan}).
+So $f$ is realized if, and only if, $f\equiv0$ or $f$ is negative somewhere.

+\emph{Cat.\,3 $\Rightarrow\mathscr N^G$.} $f$ negative somewhere uses the Lemma \ref{lem:realization} with $C=-1$.
+Conversely, no metric has $\mathrm{scal}\ge0$, so every metric, and hence every realized $f$, is negative somewhere.

+\textbf{Non-abelian case.} If $\mathfrak g$ is non-abelian, then by Lawson--Yau \cite{lawson-yau}*{Theorem~2} the effective action of the compact connected non-abelian group $G$ admits a $G$-invariant metric of positive scalar curvature.
+Hence, by Theorem~\ref{theorem:invariantyamabe}(2), $(M,G)$ carries a $G$-invariant metric of positive constant scalar curvature, so $(M,G)$ is in Cat.\,1 and $(M,G)\in\mathscr P^G$. $\square$

-Part of this work was developed between the end of the first-named author's postdoctoral position at the Federal University of Paraíba (UFPB) and the University of Fribourg, supported partly by the SNSF-Project 200020E\_193062 and the DFG-Priority Program SPP 2026.
-He takes the opportunity to thank the University of Fribourg for its hospitality and the freedom and confidence of Prof. Anand Dessai during the period he supervised him.
+\begin{flushleft} {\bf Funding:} Part of this work was developed between the end of the first-named author's (L. F. Cavenaghi) postdoctoral position at the Federal University of Paraíba (UFPB) and the University of Fribourg, supported partly by the SNSF-Project 200020E\_193062 and the DFG-Priority Program SPP 2026.
+He takes the opportunity to thank the University of Fribourg for its hospitality, as well as the freedom and confidence of Prof. Anand Dessai during the period he supervised him.
+L. F. Cavenaghi was supported by The São Paulo Research Foundation (FAPESP), grants 2023/14316-1 and 2022/09603-9, and currently is supported by the Simons Foundation, grant SFI-MPS-T-Institutes-00007697, and the Ministry of Education and Science of the Republic of Bulgaria, grant DO1-239/10.12.2024.
+J. M. do \'O acknowledges partial support from CNPq through grants 312340/2021-4, 409764/2023-0, 443594/2023-6, CAPES MATH AMSUD grant 88887.878894/2023-00 and Para\'iba State Research Foundation (FAPESQ), grant no 3034/2021. \\ {\bf Ethical Approval:} Not applicable.\\ {\bf Competing interests:} Not applicable. \\ \textbf{Authors' contributions.} All authors contributed to the conception of the work, the development of the mathematical arguments, and the writing and revision of the manuscript.
+All authors read and approved the final manuscript.\\ {\bf Availability of data and material:} Not applicable.\\ {\bf Consent to participate:} All authors consent to participate in this work.\\ {\bf Conflict of interest:} The authors declare no conflict of interest. \\ {\bf Consent for publication:} All authors consent for publication. \\ \end{flushleft}